100 Words on The Home Ownership Decision

 We all have unique lives.
 You may want to start a business, travel more, or splurge money on yourself.
 How you spend your money is your decision.
 You don’t have to buy if you’re not ready yet.

-I put together a guide a few months back on making the decision between renting or owning a home in your 20s (you can pick the guide up here).
+I put together a guide a few months back on making the decision between renting or owning a home in your 20s.

 The best reasons to buy a house: